 Azure Subscription and Permissions

 If you don’t already have an Azure Subscription, you can create a free account on azure.microsoft.com/free.
 (Woohoo!
 Free!
 Yay!)
 Some of the Azure services will always be free, while some are free for the first 12 months.
 You get $200 worth of credits that last 30 days so you can test and learn the paid Azure services.
-One tip: Time your free account wisely :)
+One tip: Time your free account wisely ⏳

-In the previous post, we started by creating an Azure Data Factory, then we looked at the user interface and the three main Azure Data Factory pages.
-In this post, we will go through the Author page in more detail.
+In the previous post, we looked at the Azure Data Factory user interface and the four main Azure Data Factory pages.
+In this post, we will go through the Author page in more detail and look at a few things on the Monitoring page.
 Let’s look at the different Azure Data Factory components!

-Azure Data Factory Components
+Azure Data Factory Components on the Author Page

 Let’s go through each of these Azure Data Factory components and explain what they are and what they do.